Lina Prokofiev

-Lina Ivanovna Prokofieva (Ли́на Ива́новна Проко́фьева), born Carolina Codina Nemísskaia, (21 October 1897 – 3 January 1989) was a Spanish singer and the first wife of Russian composer Sergei Prokofiev.
+Lina Ivanovna Prokofieva (Лина Ивановна Прокофьева), born Carolina Codina Nemísskaia, (21 October 1897 – 3 January 1989) was a Spanish singer and the first wife of Russian composer Sergei Prokofiev.
 They married in 1923.
 Despite misgivings about her husband's decision to move to the Soviet Union, she settled there with him in 1936.
 They separated in 1941.
 In 1948, their marriage was ruled null and void, a verdict that was upheld in 1958 by the Supreme Court of the USSR.
 Her stage name was Lina Llubera.

 Early life

 Carolina Codina was born in Madrid on 21 October 1897 to Olga Vladislavovna (née Nemísskaia) and Juan Codina y Llubera.
 Her mother was a Russian of Polish, Lithuanian, and Alsatian ancestry; her father was a Spaniard born to a Catalan family in Barcelona.
 Both of her parents were singers and they met while studying singing in Milan at the Theatre Academy of La Scala.

 In 1899, Carolina traveled to Russia with her parents.
 Along the way they stayed with family friends in Moscow and Saint Petersburg, before arriving at her maternal grandparents' home in Odessa, where her grandfather worked for the Imperial Ministry of Railways.
 Although her father suffered from stage fright, he earned a successful living in Russia as a recitalist, and was referred to in the local press as the "distinguished Spanish tenor."
 By 1905, both of Codina's maternal grandparents were dead; her parents then decided to move to the United States.

 The family lived in Switzerland before sailing across the Atlantic on the Statendam to New York City in 1907.
 Lina graduated from Brooklyn's Public School No. 3; the graduation was held at the nearby Commercial High School on 24 June 1913.

 She worked for a month as an assistant to Russian socialist Catherine Breshkovsky in 1919.